 S33 is used to enable or disable DTR dialling for the port.
-When DTR dialling is enabled, the unit will dial the number stored for that port (see AT&Z) when the DTR signal from the terminal changes from Off to On.
+When DTR dialling is enabled, the unit will dial the number stored for that port (see AT&Z when the DTR signal from the terminal changes from Off to On.

-18.9 S45 DTR Loss De-Bounce
+17.8 S45 DTR Loss De-Bounce

-Units: 0.05 seconds Default: 5 Range: 1-255
+Units: N/A Default: 5 Range: 1-255

 The value in S45 determines the length of time for which the DTR signal from the terminal device must go off before the unit acts upon any options that are set to trigger on loss of DTR.
 Increasing or decreasing the value in S45 makes the unit less or more sensitive to "bouncing" of the DTR signal respectively.
+18 General system commands